steffencrespo/bills_paid_easy/README.md

 I'd recommend using [Appfog](http://appfog.com)

+ - Create an account on Appfog;
- - Create a Sinatra project;
+ - Choose a Sinatra project to the new app;
  - Once it's created, go to Add-ons page and install Redis-Cloud;
  - In the Services tab add a Redis service;
  - Go to your command line and login in your appfog account running `$ af login`